 Fetching Pair Reserves

 Fetching live reserves is useful for knowing the liquidity on each side of the pair before you trade.
-The snippet below re-uses the wallet client you created in Quick Start, so no extra setup is needed.

-1. Pick a pair address
+Pick a pair address

-1// AUSD / CTK pair on Avalanche Fuji Testnet
+1// AUSD / CTK pair on Sepolia

-2const TESTNET_PAIR_AUSD_CTK = '0x237591AaF2FCCb34464Ceae9EeA1eb6f375843AF';
+2const TESTNET_PAIR_AUSD_CTK = '0x1Aa8958Aa34cEC8096EF4381cb335effe977b0ae';

 In order to query the reserves from the contract, we’ll call the methods reserve0 and reserve1

-2. Helper to read raw reserves
+Helper function to read raw reserves

 1/**